jbee/jbee.github.io/purejin/index.md

 It really is just plain old boring code.
 However, it makes a few strong decisions to keep dependency injection sane.
-It would be wise to not fight them but ask why and learn how to stay out of trouble especially with large highly flexible applications.
+It would be wise to not fight them but ask why and learn how to stay out of trouble especially with large, complex applications.

 ## What it does